segmentrouting/srv6-labs/containerlab/xrd/README.md

 ```
 docker load -i xrd-control-plane-container-x64.dockerv1.tgz
 ```
-4. Define/edit topology yml file
+3. Define/edit topology yml file, example:
-5. If using the linux bridge topology file run the create-bridges.sh script
+4. If using the linux bridge topology file run the create-bridges.sh script
    - XRd's will connect to each other via linux bridge instances, which is handy for doing tcpdump, etc.)
   ```
   sudo ./create-bridges.sh
   ```
-6. Launch topology
+1. Launch topology
 ```
 sudo containerlab deploy -t 7-node-linux-bridge.yml
 ```